ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

 cp .env.example .env
 ```

-To learn more about the configuration options, use any text editor to view your new `apps/backend/.env` file.

-## Migrations
+## Database Migrations

 ConvoStack requires a persistent storage engine that implements `convostack/models.IStorageEngine` in order to work.

 Conveniently, ConvoStack comes with pre-built implementations of `IStorageEngine` so that you don't need to write any boilerplate database code.

-The default storage backend for the playground SQLite, which means you don't need to run any databases yourself to run the playground, but you will still need to run migrations to setup the SQLite `.db` file:
+The default storage backend for the playground is SQLite, which means you don't need to run any databases yourself to run the playground.
+However, we will still need to run migrations to setup the SQLite `.db` file:

 ```bash
 # **Make sure that you're still in the apps/backend directory** #